philmph/philmph.github.io/content/posts/4/index.md

 > If `nullable` is `false` and the variable has a `default` value, then OpenTofu uses the default when a module input argument is `null`.

-In my own words: When `null` is used as an input value in `module` blocks, OpenTofu sends it to the module's `variable` **even when that variable has `nullable` set to `false`!**

 This behavior is especially important to realize when looping over, for example, `list` inputs with `for_each` in a `module` block.
-If not handled, unassigned or missing values will also send `null` to the receiving module.
+If not handled, unassigned or missing values will also send `null` to the receiving module (we will see this later).

 ---